Communism is the opiate of intellectuals [with] no cure except as a guillotine might be called a cure for dandruff.

-In this situation, mediocre tools are simply more profitable for manufacturers and retailers.
+In this situation, and where customer expectations are as high as an earthworm’s vest pocket, mediocre tools are simply more profitable for manufacturers and retailers.
 After all, low-quality materials are cheaper and it only takes ordinary machines and minimum-wage factory workers, not expensive trained blacksmiths, to make tool-shaped objects from mediocre-quality materials.
 Professional woodworkers won’t touch such crap, but amateurs, the inexperienced and those bewildered souls who judge performance based solely on lowest cost buy them by the ton.

 More importantly, even if they would do better if given half a chance, inexperienced amateurs seldom have anyone to teach them how to use and maintain their tools, so they never learn proper maintenance principles and cutting techniques.
 When they damage their woodworking tool blades carelessly, they blame the tool supplier for their own failure.
 As Mr. T would say: “I pity the fool.”

 Faced with this sort of consumer, it is simply easier and more profitable for tool companies to manufacture, and for retailers to sell, chisels and planes with softer, tougher blades suited to amateurs.
 I think you can see the vicious cycle.